cncf/kubernetes-community-days/content/organizing-faq.md

 ## Why do I need a fiscal sponsor?
 Can I just use Stripe or Debit cards to accept payment? #

 Each event needs a fiscal sponsor or company that agrees to accept payments.
 In most cases, one of the organizer's employers will agree to serve as a fiscal sponsor.
 In the future, CNCF is working on a scenario of enabling the use of Debit cards and Stripe accounts to be able to receive and distribute money.

+## I have another question, who can I ask?

+Please reach out to kcd@cncf.io or contact us on the CNCF Slack.
+Create a free [account](https://slack.cncf.io) and come to the [#kcd-formation](https://cloud-native.slack.com/messages/CN6LBV16G) channel.